 - Mama Sita’s Achuete Annatto Powder

-- Boil the noodles till al dente then strain and rinse them with cold water to stop the cooking.
-Keep them on the side.
+- Boil the noodles until al dente then strain and rinse them with cold water to stop the cooking process.
+Set aside.

-- Cut the pork belly into 1 inch pieces and fry it in olive oil till crispy.
-Remove the pork belly and then fry the shredded chicken for a couple of minutes in the fat and oil.
+- Cut the pork belly into 1-inch pieces and fry in olive oil until crispy.
+Remove the pork belly and then fry the shredded chicken in the pork fat and oil for a couple of minutes.

-- Remove the chicken and cook the sliced onions and garlic for about a minute.
+- Remove the chicken and sauté the sliced onions and garlic for about a minute.

 - Mix in a tablespoon of the Annatto Powder.

-- Add the diced carrots, shredded cabbage, Soy Sauce, and Oyster Sauce and mix it together and let it cook for another couple of minutes.
+- Add the diced carrots, shredded cabbage, soy sauce, and oyster sauce and mix everything together.
+Let it cook for another couple of minutes.

-- Add the noodles and mix it together.
+- Add the noodles and toss to mix everything together.

-- Top with the pork belly, chicken, and green onion.
+- Top with the pork belly, chicken, and green onions.